gadgetcrawford/Project-1/readme.md

 - Some form of site navigation (eg a hamburger menu).
 - More than one page (or for a single-page site, scroll navigation).

-It **should not include placeholder content**.
-If you are struggling for content, speak to Jonanthan, or one of the DM instructors or students.

 ## Technical requirements